adamthedash/game_engine/design/devlog.md

 I first generated this code with Claude, but I ended having to re-write it from scratch as it got it wrong but I couldn't figure out where.
 It took me longer than I'd like to admit to finally get the maths right.
 I spent about 2 hours debugging a single missing "-".
 After adding this, it brought down the number of blocks rendered by up to 70% depending on where I was looking.
 In some directions it seemed to still load all the chunks, so I'm not convinced it's working 100% correct yet.

+## Day 13
+Today I got the frustum culling completely sorted.
+The final piece was a mis-calculation of the chunk AABB.
+With everything fixed, my render loop is down under 20ms per frame (50-60 FPS) and hovering around 100k blocks rendered.

+One thing that's become abundantly clear to me is that I don't have great tools to debug issues with geometry, so I think I'll tackle this next.
+There's a few things that would be useful:
+1) A visualisation of the world axes relative to my camera position.
+2) A wireframe of the viewport frustum, although I don't be able to show my camera's current one, I want to be able to place one in the world.
+3) Wireframes for the chunk boundaries and maybe blocks.

+I'll implement the wireframes as a new shader.
+It might also be a good chance to improve the visual feedback for player's target block.
+I'd like to show a subtle highlight around the edges so the player can still tell the type of block it is.